 Need a fast answer on AI API pricing in 2026?
 Start here.

-This page compares 8 providers and 47+ models by input/output price, context window, and practical fit.
+May 2026 update: this guide now reflects 85 tracked models across 8 providers and pushes the fastest next steps up front.
 If you only want the raw cheapest list first, use The Cheapest AI APIs in 2026.
-If you want value (not just lowest sticker price), use Best Value AI Models in 2026.
+If you want value instead of the absolute floor, use Best Value AI Models in 2026.
+If you want to price your own workload immediately, jump to the AI pricing calculator.

 Quick answers first